-Smart Option Cumulative Gross Defaults by P&I Repayment Vintage and Years in P&I Repayment
+Smart Option Cumulative Gross Defaults by P&I Repayment Vintage and Years Since First P&I Repayment Period

-As of 9/30/16
+As of 3/31/17

-(1) For important information regarding historical performance data and an explanation of the data and calculations underlying this chart,, see pages 27 - 29.
+(1) For important information regarding historical performance data and an explanation of the data and calculations underlying this chart, see pages 27-29.

 (2) Legacy SLM and Navient portfolio serviced pursuant to a 212 day charge-off policy.
 Sallie Mae Bank portfolio serviced pursuant to a 120 day charge-off policy.
 Historical trends may not be indicative of future performance.
-(3) Certain data used in the charts above was provided by Navient under a data sharing agreement.
+(3) Certain data used in the chart above was provided by Navient under a data sharing agreement.
 Sallie Mae Bank has not independently verified, and is not able to verify, the accuracy or completeness of the data provided under the agreement.